gideongrinberg/plane-project/JOURNAL.md

 ## July 26 &mdash; Continued Design Work

 I found an issue in the design of the tail that would have introduced instability and cause the aircraft to pitch uncontrollably up in flight.
 By changing the dimensions of the tail, I was able to ensure that the aircraft will be more stable in flight.
 In particular, it should be stable in cruise, although it is still unstable around very low angles of attack, so I will need to be careful while landing it.
+Additionally, I optimized the center of gravity by shifting the nose cone back a bit.
+I have begun to identify my materials.
+I will use EPS foam for the wings with a 6mm carbon fiber spar down the middle.
+I will need to purchase a foam cutter, and will need to make or order templates for the airfoil.

-Time spent: 0.75hr
+Time spent: 1hr